cchauche/postman-pokemon/README.md

 # Postman Workshop
 ## Creating your first request
 - Make a ```GET``` request to ```/api/pokemon``` and call it 'Get All Pokemon'
-  * Add a query parameter called 'type' and use the value 'Psychic'.
+  * Add a query parameter called 'type' and use the value 'Psychic'
 ## Make more requests
 - Make a ```GET``` request to ```/api/pokemon/:number```
   * Notice how its different when you add a path variable